Brazelton-Lab/seq-qc/README.md

 filter_replicates takes as input fastq or fasta files.
-Paired reads can either be split in separate files or can be in a single, interleaved file. filter_replicates currently supports searching for are exact, 5'-prefix, and reverse-complement replicates.
+Paired reads can either be split in separate files or can be in a single, interleaved file. filter_replicates currently supports searching for exact, 5'-prefix, and reverse-complement replicates.

 ### Examples